peterklingelhofer/exhale/README.md

 ## Sponsorship

-This app is free and will always be free, but if you want to support me or want a more rapid response time on feature requests, feel free to buy me a coffee:
+This app is free and will always be free, but if you want to support me or want a more rapid response time on feature requests, you may buy me a coffee:

 <a href="https://www.buymeacoffee.com/peterklingelhofer" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>